Buy USDINR; target of 73.45 - 73.55: ICICI Direct

 Currency futures on NSE

-The Federal Reserve chairman warned of tragic economic consequences in the absence of additional fiscal aid to limit the downside of the dollar.
-This would keep the rupee move in check, which could move around 73.6 levels in coming days • The dollar-rupee October contract on the NSE was at 73.48 in the last session.
-The open interest fell 1.3% in the last session.
+Intraday volatility in dollar index is draining due to which no major triggers are seen in other market currencies.
+The rupee is trading in a range and waiting for trigger.
+We feel the rupee can move towards 73.55 levels again • The dollar-rupee October contract on the NSE was at 73.37 in the last session.
+The open interest rose 0.2% in the last session.

 Intra-day strategy